 The University of Central Florida’s College of Science offers an online Bachelor of Arts in Anthropology.
 The program helps students develop a broad understanding of humans and the human condition.
 The curriculum features the study of disciplinary subfields such as Linguistics, Physical Anthropology, Archaeology, and Cultural Anthropology.

-The 120-semester-hour Bachelor in Anthropology online degree program includes the following courses:
+The 120-semester-hour online Anthropology degree includes the following courses:

 - General Anthropology